redhat-iot/rhte-2019/example2/README.md

 ### Messaging resources

 The second component to deploy is an additional set of messaging resources.
-We will use these messaging resources to publish the aggregated results from the IoT aggregation application:
+We will use these messaging resources to publish the aggregated results from the IoT aggregation application.

+Before creating the resources, you will need to adapt the file `020-messaging/030-MessagingUser-consumer.yaml` and change the address names, as they do contain the IoT tenant name.
+Replace `rhte2019.iot` with the actual tenant name (`<namespace>.iot`).
+Then execute:

     oc apply -f 020-messaging